-Center for Global Nursing
+Center for Global Nursing and Healthcare

 Nursing is without borders, impacting the health of young and old, rich and poor, individuals, families, communities and nations throughout the world.
 The Center for Global Nursing facilitates nursing students, faculty, alumni and community partners to become exceptional citizens in a global society.

 The Center for Global Nursing has been promoting global health and nursing education since 2001, forming longstanding partnerships that make a difference for the healthcare workforce and world health.

 - A partnership with Daejeon Health Sciences College brings nursing students from Korea for a 2-week visit to learn about critical cardiovascular disorders and women’s health.

 - Academic curriculum requirements join nurse practitioner students with their counterparts at Rotterdam University in The Netherlands to collaborate on case study discussions and presentations.

 - TWU faculty assist in a World Health Organization-funded research study at the University of Witwatersrand in South Africa to test an intervention for women abused during pregnancy.